 The Mixture stops are made up of several pitches of high-pitched Principal pipes.
 The pitches selected augment the natural harmonic overtone series.
 A mixture's prime function is to add sparkle to the Foundation tone of the organ.
-The Roman numeral on the stop tablet indicates the number of pitches sounding when a single note is depressed, e.g., MIX-TURE IV (four pitches).
+The Roman numeral on the drawknob indicates the number of pitches sounding when a single note is depressed, e.g., SCHARF III-IV (three to four pitches), MIXTURE V (five pitches).